Maria Wallis: Retirement

-Chief Constable Wallis retired in July 2006.
+Wallis retired in July 2006.
 In announcing her retirement, Wallis added that the last two months had also been very challenging personally as well as professionally because her mother had died the previous month and her father subsequently was unwell.
 She said she had always put the needs of the force first and was "enormously proud of the achievements of our staff, in particular the recent excellent performance".
-However her police authority had urged her to "consider her position".
-David Money, the authority chairman, said: “There has been damage to the confidence of the staff, damage to the confidence of the police officers and damage to the community.
-We need to move forward to restore confidence.
-There came a point where, for all our sakes, change was necessary and desirable.”

 On the day of her retirement, Association of Chief Police Officers of England, Wales & Northern Ireland (ACPO) President Ken Jones said: “I would like to express my heartfelt thanks and support to Maria Wallis who has dedicated many years to the police service and has been outstanding in her contribution to the national work of ACPO as well as to the forces in which she has served.
 It is the job of a chief constable to raise performance and drive down crime, both of which have been achieved under the leadership of Maria.
 Nationally, Maria, on behalf of all chief constables, has spearheaded key criminal justice reforms and led the service through the development of Local Criminal Justice Boards.
 She has helped improve services for victims and witnesses and seen through significant changes to the charging regime.
 Her departure is a great loss to the service and she will be very much missed”.